 Execute the following command on all pollers:

-yum update centreon-plugins\*
+yum update centreon-plugin\*

 Deploy the configuration for all pollers.
 The Restart Monitoring Engine option must be set to Restart.